 Both emphasize whole foods

-Paleo and Keto diets are similar because they emphasize eating healthy foods like fruits, veggies, meats, and fats.
+Paleo and Keto diets are similar because they emphasize healthy foods like fruits, veggies, meats, and fats.
 However, there are some differences between these two diets.
-For example, paleo diets do not allow processed foods while keto diets do.
+For example, paleo diets do not allow processed foods, while keto diets do.
 Also, paleo diets focus more on protein intake than keto diets.

-They must eat their carbohydrates from vegetables (such as leafy green veggies) or fruit, which are low glycemic index foods.
+They must eat carbohydrates from vegetables (such as leafy green veggies) or fruit, which are low glycemic index foods.

-This is especially evident with the inclusion of processed fats, oils, and sweeteners in Paleo and Keto “rule books.
+This is especially evident with the inclusion of processed fats, oils, and sweeteners in the Paleo and Keto “rule books.